Mr-Frank1212/Digital-Signal-Processing/README.md

 # Digital-Signal-Processing
+Signal analysis and computational methods for processing digital data, including photographs and videos.
-Generation of appropriate 'MATLAB software solutions' to takle different task (task document) which involves digital signal and image processing (DSIP) in the time and frequency domains.
+The emphasis is on developing suitable'software solutions' for digital signal and image processing (DSIP) in the time and frequency domains.